robertesler/Pd4P3/README.md

 Pd4P3 is written by Robert Esler with much help from Lisa Tolentino and part of the non-profit, urbanSTEW.
 Pd++ is written by Robert Esler.
 Pure Data is written by Miller Puckette and others:  see https://github.com/pure-data/pure-data

 # P3 library
-You can download the Processing  library via the Contribution Manager or here: https://www.robertesler.com/software/Pd4P3.zip This is a 20-minute tutorial if you need it: https://youtu.be/zxsB6UWKb6g
+You can download the Processing  library via the Contribution Manager.
+This is a 20-minute tutorial if you need it: https://youtu.be/zxsB6UWKb6g

 # Tutorials